Search the database | Search tips | About | Updates | FAQ | Donate

 - A contemporary field, with additional information about a permit

-- Every individual permit in the database has its own unique ID (that's over 25,000 of them so far!)
+- Every individual permit in the database has its own unique ID (that's over 67,000 so far!)

 - Example: VN-1000-1001-12

-1000-1001: JPEG photo number of the original page spread that we used
+1000-1001: JPEG photo number of the original register page that we used

-12: the line number of the given permit page spreads (so this would be the 12th one down on the page)
+12: the line number of the given permit page register (so this would be the 12th one down on the page)

 Donations towards further database enhancements